 Withdraw a tax deposit

-To withdraw a deposit send the CTD and a written request to HMRC’s CTD Team.
+To withdraw a deposit, send the CTD along with a written request — including details of the account you would like the funds paid into — to HMRC’s CTD team.

-The date used for calculating the interest will be either the day HMRC:
+The date used for calculating the interest will be either the date we:

-- instructs its bank to credit your bank account
+- instruct our bank to credit your bank account

 Notify changes to HMRC

-If the named trustees or executors change or the individual named on the certificate dies, HMRC will need signed written authority to deal with the proceeds and/or amend the certificate.
+If the named trustees or executors change or the individual named on the certificate dies, we’ll need signed written authority to deal with the proceeds and amend the certificate.
 This must include: